-TVs, cell phones and electronics should be kept out of the bedroom.
+TVs, cell phones, and electronics should be kept out of the bedroom.
 Our phones feed our anxieties and fears, especially in times of crisis when we constantly check updates.
-Avoid stimulants like alcohol, caffeine and nicotine before bed time.
+Avoid stimulants like alcohol, caffeine, and nicotine before bedtime.
 Set daily exercise and meditation time.
 Take a break from social media.

 As the coronavirus news gets overwhelmingly scary and stressful, it can also negatively affect our sleep pattern.
-Without enough sleep our stress level gets amplified.
+Without enough sleep, our stress level gets amplified.

 It is especially important to make a conscious effort to get enough sleep as a way to manage the anxiety and depression the current outbreak may cause.

 Taking some steps can improve our sleep quality and increase your immune response during this COVID-19 pandemic.
-As coronavirus spread goes fast around the globe, setting a sleep routine that allows us the needed hours of rest is important in equipping the body a stronger defense against the coronavirus.
+As coronavirus spread goes fast around the globe, setting a sleep routine that allows us the needed hours of rest is important in equipping the body with a stronger defense against the coronavirus.
 While monitoring the news for this crisis, preserving some time for yourself to relax helps to get better sleep.

 Take care of yourself and others around you.